 F. Kayser Enneking, M.D., has been honored with the 2021 Gaston Labat Award from the American Society of Regional Anesthesia and Pain Medicine.
 She delivered a lecture at the 46th Annual Regional Anesthesiology and Acute Pain Medicine Meeting on May 15 as part of the Excellence in ASRA Awards program.

-Enneking, a professor in the departments of anesthesiology and orthopedics and rehabilitation, will also receive the ASRA 2021 Distinguished Service Award.
+Enneking, a professor in the departments of anesthesiology and orthopedics and rehabilitation, also received the ASRA 2021 Distinguished Service Award.

 The Gaston Labat award honors Gaston P. Labat, M.D.
 (1843-1908), a pioneer in regional anesthesia and the first president of the American Society of Regional Anesthesia, which was founded in 1923.
 The award, presented annually, honors those who have demonstrated outstanding contributions to the development, teaching, and practice of regional anesthesia in Labat’s tradition.